YuxuanZhang-96/YuxuanZhang-96.github.io/_pages/about.md

 Information Sciences,  <br>
 Information Processing in Agriculture,  <br>
 Computers and Electronics in Agriculture,  <br>
-Sensors and Actuators A: Physical, <br>
+Sensors and Actuators A: Physical.
-Scientific Reports, <br>
-Memetic Computing, <br>
-Signal, Image and Video Processing.

 Currently, I am also a member of the [IEEE Instrumentation and Measurement Society](https://ieee-ims.org/), IEEE, IEEE Sensors Council and Chinese Mechanical Engineering Society.